FIDENNN/FidenBoard/README.md

 Im open to all suggestions so just tell me what you don't understand and how you would improve the project

+TO INCLUDE IT
+you just need to copy the header file in your project and include it in any part of your main file, BUT you need to include it after including "imgui.h"

 p.s
 mention to italiz